zhubao315/learn-agentic-ai/01_openai_agents/-01_openrouter/readme.md

 https://github.com/panaversity/learn-agentic-ai/tree/main/01_openai_agents/03_hello_agent

-OpenRounter APIs will server as a backup for development, and testing, in addition use it to test other models quickly as well.
+OpenRounter APIs will server as a backup for development, and testing a lot of other models quickly.

 ---